-The cost of taking a speed awareness course varies depending on where you live.
-The cheapest ones start at around £80, while the dearest top out at £100.
-They will never be more expensive than that, since the usual penalty for a minor speeding offence is exactly £100, as well as three points on your driving licence.
-(Don’t forget, having points on your licence can potentially increase your insurance premiums for years to come.)
-This makes a speed awareness course a pretty attractive option, as it shouldn’t affect those costs whatsoever.
+How much a speed awareness course will cost you can vary depending on where you live.
+Usually, the cheapest ones start at around £80, while the most expensive are £100.
+They will never cost more than that.
+This is because the most common fine for a minor speeding offence is exactly £100 – not to mention, unlike with the course, three points on your driving licence.
+And, don’t forget, having points against you like that can increase your car insurance premiums for years to come.

 Speed awareness course eligibility

 Speed awareness courses sound ideal; the catch is that not everybody will be eligible to go on one.
 There aren’t any age or experience restrictions, although you can’t take one if you’ve already been on a course within the last three years.
 Also, you have to have been travelling at a specific speed in order to have a speed awareness course as an option.
 Here are the parameters: